-The law is clear that non-members can have an interest in an LLP and so a member of an LLP can charge his membership interest.
+The law is clear that non-members can have an interest in an LLP (section 7 Limited Liability Partnerships Act 2000) and so a member of an LLP can charge his membership interest.
 Conversely, a lender will not want to be responsible for running the LLP.
-A lender would want to ensure that the member remains responsible for day to day administration and management of the LLP business.
+A lender would want to ensure that the member remains responsible for day-to-day administration and management of the LLP business.

 To assign all or part of the income stream or capital interest of a member’s share in an LLP to a non-member, the assignment must be done in accordance with the LLP agreement.
 If no agreement exists, then the unanimous agreement of all other LLP members is required.
 If the interest is being charged by way of security, the member must continue as a member of the LLP to exercise the management and administrative rights as, for example, it wouldn’t be practical for a lender to attend and vote at meetings.